Isaiah 1

 - Malachi 3:2-3he is like a refiner's fire... and he shall sit as a refiner and purifier of silver.The refining of verse 25 carried forward - the Lord purging away the dross to leave His people clean.

-- 1 Peter 1:7the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire.The purpose of the fire in verse 25 - judgment that refines faith rather than destroying it.
+- 1 Peter 1:7the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire.The purpose of the fire in verse 25 - judgment whose purpose is to refine faith and leave the gold pure.

 - Revelation 21:2And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride.The faithful city of verse 26 brought to its end - the harlot become at last a pure bride.